notrobintaylor/fx_slipstream/README.md

 Built on sixolet's [fx mod framework](https://llllllll.co/t/fx-mod-framework/), which made it possible to run custom effects alongside any norns script.

 The design philosophy – reverb as a modulatable instrument rather than a room emulation – draws from hardware that treats the algorithm as a voice: **Make Noise Erbe-Verb**, whose CV inputs turn a reverb into a playable resonator. **Make Noise Mimeophon**, which blurs the line between delay, reverb, and sampler.
 And **Qu-Bit Aurora**, whose granular approach to reverberation shows that the space between categories is where the interesting sounds live.
-These are reverbs that musicians keep returning to not because they sound like rooms, but because they don't – and that inexhaustibility is what fx_slipstream tries to be.
+These are reverbs that musicians keep returning to not because they sound like rooms, but because they don't – and that inexhaustibility is what fx_reflex tries to be.